Policy 850.90: Public Works Construction

 Objection to Prequalification Procedures

-The clerk of the board must receive written objections to prequalification procedures at least three (3) business days before the date and time of which prequalification statements are due.
-The board or designee will respond to any such objections in writing and communicate its response to the objector and all other contractors seeking to prequalify, adjusting bidding timeframes if necessary.
+The clerk of the board (or other authorized official) must receive written objections to prequalification procedures at least three (3) business days before the date and time of which prequalification statements are due.
+The board or designated administrative officer supervising the bidding process will respond to any such objections in writing and communicate its response to the objector and all other contractors seeking to prequalify, adjusting bidding timeframes if necessary.
 Any objection to prequalification procedures not submitted within the time required by this section will be deemed a waiver of any rights to raise such objection thereafter.

 Selection of Prequalified Contractors